Geir Hallgrímsson: Career

 In 1978 the government suffered a setback after it had set a law that limited wage increases.
 The law was an attempt to curb inflation, which was running close to 50%.
 The two government parties lost five parliamentary seats each and a new coalition government was formed without the Independence Party.
 A year later the Independence Party failed to make significant gains in an election after the government had resigned.
 Geir also faced opposition within his own party and came in number two in primary elections in 1978.
-Albert Gudmundssson won the first seat.
-A year later Geir won the first seat back.
+Albert Guðmundssson won the first seat.
+A year later, Geir won the first seat back.
 He twice won elections against his opponents for the chairmanship.
-In both 1979 and 1981 he received about 75% of the vote, first against Albert Gudmundsson and then against Pálmi Jónsson, then minister of agriculture.
+In both 1979 and 1981 he received about 75% of the vote, first against Albert Guðmundsson and then against Pálmi Jónsson, then minister of agriculture.

-In 1980 the vice chairman of the Independence Party, Gunnar Thoroddsen, decided to break ranks within the party and lead a group of four members to form a coalition government with the People's Alliance (Socialist party) and the Progressive Party.
-Geir was leader of the opposition.
+In 1980 the vice chairman of the Independence Party, Gunnar Thoroddsen, decided to break ranks with the party and lead a group of four members to form a coalition government with the People's Alliance and the Progressive Party.
+Geir was then leader of the opposition.
 The Independence Party was united in the 1983 parliamentary election.
 However Geir suffered a setback when he came in seventh in the primary for the parliamentary elections and lost his seat in parliament.
 After the elections he announced that he would not seek re-election as party chairman.
 He served as foreign minister in the coalition government with the Progressive Party from 1983 until 1986.

-He left government in 1986, becoming one of the three Governors of the Central Bank of Iceland, a position he held until his death in September 1990.
+He left government in 1986, becoming one of the three Governors of the Central Bank of Iceland, a position he held until his death in September 1990, from an illness he had been dealing with for almost a year.

+The islet of Geirsnef in Reykjavik was named after him.